International Learning and Volunteerism

 The NATA international Speaker Program provides funding support to athletic training scientists and clinicians who wish to present their research or intellectual content at conferences or symposia outside of the United States.
 The financial assistance provided by this program will increase global recognition of the profession and the role athletic trainers play in prevention and rehabilitation.

 This program is available to all NATA members (domestic and international) in good standing.
 An NPI number is mandatory for all athletic trainers who reside in the United States, and applications may be submitted at any time during the calendar year and will be reviewed by a sub-committee on a rolling basis.
-However, applications must be received at least three months prior to a conference to receive full consideration.
+However, applications must be received at least two months prior to a conference to receive full consideration.
 Only complete applications will be accepted and considered.

 Applicants may request up to $5,000 to cover preapproved expenditures related to the conference.
 Preference will be given to applicants attending one of the NATAs preferred conferences and all applicants must adhere to funding requirements to be reimbursed for approved expenses.
 (See the application for a list of preferred conferences, eligibility requirements and more details.)